prebid/prebid.github.io/prebid-server/overview/prebid-server-overview.md

 ### Hosted

-Your simplest route to working with Prebid Server is to sign up for a hosted solution.
+The simplest route to working with Prebid Server is to sign up for a hosted solution.
 Several [Prebid.org members host](/prebid-server/hosted-servers.html) up-to-date server software with a global footprint, and provide tools to manage stored requests.

 ### DIY

 But of course this is open source, so you're welcome to do this on your own.
-If you decide to implement your own Prebid Server solution, there are two
+If you decide to implement your own Prebid Server solution, first check out the general [Prebid Server host company overview](/prebid-server/hosting/pbs-hosting-servers.html).

-options:
+Then you need to decide which of the two implementations to utilize:

 - [Prebid Server (Go)](/prebid-server/versions/pbs-versions-go.html) - the original Prebid Server is written in the Go language.
 - [Prebid Server (Java)](/prebid-server/versions/pbs-versions-java.html) - we also support a Java language port.